 Although smart home technologies offer incredible money- and time-saving benefits, many homeowners believe that the tech won’t improve their living situations.
 Some homeowners have difficulty imagining that “futuristic” technologies are now not only available but also affordable.
 A lot of people worry that smart home benefits don’t offset the initial installation and long-term repair and replacement costs.
-Many other homeowners worry about reduced security.
+Many other homeowners worry how to choose an alarm system and about the reduced security of these newer systems.
 They fear hackers using their smart home systems to gain access to their homes.

 There’s actually no better time than now for you to reconsider smart home tech.
 Although the above-mentioned concerns are valid, the following list quickly shows why you shouldn’t fear smart home technologies: